readevalprint/readevalprint.github.com/_posts/2014-07-06-generate-python-with-nltk.md

      B -> E '*' E,
      B -> E '/' E]

 Ok that's cool!
-That some sweet grammar you got there...
-But do you know what to do with it?
+That's some sweet grammar you got there...
+But do you know how to use it?

     for s in generate.generate(grammar, depth=7, n=50):
     print ''.join(s)